The Village of Oak Creek’s short-term rental landscape just changed in a major way — and most of the Village doesn’t know it yet.

 My commitment

 Disclaimer: William Hamburg is an Associate Broker with Realty ONE Group Mountain Desert in Sedona, Arizona.
-This post reflects my personal observations as a 35+ year Sedona resident and Associate Broker.
+This post reflects his personal observations as a 35+ year Sedona resident.
 Nothing in this post is legal, tax, or investment advice.
 Verify all rules with VOCA directly and consult appropriate professionals before making any property decisions.